 ADVANCING A DIPLOMACY-FIRST FOREIGN POLICY

 Our budgets reflect our values and priorities.
 Currently, the United States has chosen to prioritize investing in war and weapons ahead of providing for the basic needs of our people.
 The 2020 National Defense Authorization Act (NDAA) allocates a whopping $738 billion dollars for military spending.
 We spend more than approximately the next seven countries combined.
-It is estimated that we have spent almost $6 trillion dollars on the Global War on Terror alone.
+It is estimated that we have spent almost $6 trillion dollars on the so-called War on Terror alone.
 The United States maintains hundreds of costly military bases in dozens of countries throughout the world.
-Meanwhile, the Trump administration has gutted funding for the State Department and USAID, making the United States less able to lead on diplomatic and humanitarian efforts to address our world’s biggest challenges.

-As a member of Congress, I will push to reduce military spending and reinvest this money in the State Department, to strengthen diplomacy and peacebuilding, as well as domestically, in programs that meet the needs of our civilian population.
-I will fight to prioritize investment in human security approaches, which focus on meeting the human needs of people and protecting our environment
+As a member of Congress, I believe we must reduce military spending and reinvest this money in the State Department, to strengthen diplomacy and peacebuilding, as well as domestically, in programs that meet the needs of our civilian population.
+I support prioritizing investment in human security approaches, which focus on meeting the human needs of people and protecting our environment.